teampurpose/create-ecr-repository-action/README.md

 # create-ecr-repository-action [![ts](https://github.com/int128/create-ecr-repository-action/actions/workflows/ts.yml/badge.svg)](https://github.com/int128/create-ecr-repository-action/actions/workflows/ts.yml)

 This is a GitHub Action to create a repository into Amazon ECR or ECR Public registry if it does not exist.
-It can put a lifecycle policy to the repository for cost saving.
+It can put a lifecycle policy to the repository for cost saving and a repository policy for cross account access.

 ## Getting Started